Gremmmie/Gremmmie/README.md

 - 👋 Hi, I’m @Gremmmie
 - 👀 I’m interested in basketball gituar drawing and computer science.
-- 🌱 I’m currently learning C language and shell .
-- 💞️ I’m looking to collaborate on friends.
 - 📫 How to reach me 2455380921@qq.com

 <!---